Harold Ramirez Player Props: Rays vs. Orioles

 Harold Ramirez At The Plate

-- Ramirez is hitting .333 with five doubles, a triple, six home runs and eight walks.
+- Ramirez is batting .319 with five doubles, a triple, six home runs and eight walks.

-- Ramirez has picked up a hit in 69.2% of his 26 games this year, with multiple hits in 38.5% of those games.
+- Ramirez has picked up a hit in 18 of 27 games this season, with multiple hits 10 times.

-- Ramirez has driven home a run in 10 games this year (38.5%), including more than one RBI in 15.4% of his games and producing three or more of his team's runs on one occasion..
+- In 10 games this year (37.0%), Ramirez has picked up an RBI, and in four of those games (14.8%) he had two or more.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.